Blaizzy/mlx-embeddings/docs/FAQ.md

 ## Can I make new formulae?

 Yes!
 It’s easy!
-Just `brew create URL`.
+If you already have a local copy of `homebrew/core` (see above), just use the [`brew create` command](Manpage.md#create-options-url).
 Homebrew will then open the formula in `EDITOR` so you can edit it, but it probably already installs; try it: `brew install <formula>`.
 If you encounter any issues, run the command with the `--debug` switch like so: `brew install --debug <formula>`, which drops you into a debugging shell.

 If you want your new formula to be part of `homebrew/core` or want to learn more about writing formulae, then please read the [Formula Cookbook](Formula-Cookbook.md).